matteobarbera/mavlab_wiki_fork/Lab-standards.md

 # OS's

 ## Ubuntu 16.04.x or 18.04.x
+In 64Bit, or if on 32Bitonly MCU, the 32bit variant

 ## Windows
+Only Windows 10 64Bit, or a windows version that is supported by the TU IT department

 # Markup:

-**Markdown**, Github version allowed.
+**Markdown**, Github extended syntax allowed.

 # Autopilots

-There are just to many...so some default RFC:
+There are many...so our default RFC:

 # Pixhawk Clones 2.4.8 -
-Why: Versatile, Well flexible, Available cheap
+Why: Versatile, Well flexible, Available and cheap
+# Pixhawk 4 -
+Why: Versatile, Well flexible, Available
 # Pixracer v1.0 R14
 Why: robust, versatile, available, cheap, hardfloat F4, SD card
 # Lisa MXS:
 Why: Fits certain projects light small
-# Parrot based AP's ARDrone2, Bebop, Bebop2, Disco:
+# Parrot based boards ARDrone2, Bebop, Bebop2, Disco:
-Why:No need to build something
+Why: No need to build something, cheaply available
-# Crazybee F4 Pro
+# Crazybee F4 Pro board
-Why: complete, light, cheap, available, hardfloat F4. cc2500 chip for mesh
+Why: complete, light, cheap, available, hardfloat F4. cc2500 chip usable for mesh networks

 # Web technology:
 Lamp server

 # CMS
-Wordpress, if need custom plugin by student but made open to public
+Wordpress, if need custom plug-in by student but made open to public

 # Version control

-* **Git** v2 or higher, and for old SVN repos an Git SVN extentions can be used
+* **Git** v2 or higher, and for old SVN repositories an Git SVN extensions can be used

 # Basic Software

 Software used should have at least Linux,optionally Win and OSX version.
-Exeption arevery specific progrems fro hardware, e,g. certain measurein equipment
+Exception are very specific programs for hardware, e,g. certain measuring equipment

 * KiCad  (WXL)
 * FreeCad (WXL)